jerrinot/rohypnol/README.md

 # Rohypnol
-Feed your junit tests with rohypnole and reveal race conditions!
+Feed your junit tests with rohypnol and reveal race conditions!

 The idea is to use a Java-agent to insert randomized pauses into your code.
 This should reveal race-conditions.